 Penalty for Non-Compliance

-Any company which is committing a default pertaining to the filing of form MSME shall be levied with a fine of up to INR 25,000.
-Whereas the default committed by a Director, CFO or CS would qualify for an imprisonment term of up to 6 months or a fine ranging between INR 25,000 to INR 3 Lakhs.
+Any company that commits a default pertaining to the filing of form MSME shall be levied with a fine of up to INR 25,000.
+Whereas the default committed by a Director, CFO, or CS would qualify for an imprisonment term of up to 6 months or a fine ranging between INR 25,000 and INR 3 Lakhs.

 Micro | Below 25 Lakhs | Below 10 Lakhs |